Sathya4683/VECsearch/README.md

 # VECsearch (CS2010 Data Mining CIA-2 Project for text processing)

-Lightweight vector database built from scratch with NumPy and GPU parallelism, featuring custom tokenization, lemmatization, and stop-word removal—extended with RAG for context-aware document QA and an interactive CLI using prompt-toolkit.
+Lightweight vector database implemented from scratch with NumPy and GPU parallelism, featuring custom tokenization, lemmatization, and stop-word removal—extended with RAG for context-aware document QA and an interactive CLI using prompt-toolkit.

 ## Features